pekoto-zz/GCP-Big-Data-ML/README.md

 __Public datasets__

-Go to 'BigQuery > Resources > Add Data > Explore public datasets' to add publically available datasets.
+Go to `BigQuery > Resources > Add Data > Explore public datasets` to add publically available datasets.

 You can query the datasets using SQL syntax: